FAQs

 - Adoption of the Coastal Flood Hazard Development Permit Area which designates the mapped coastal floodplain as the development permit area - Complete

-- Slope Hazard Study - Currently Underway
+- Slope Hazard Study - Complete

 What are Coastal Hazards?